by the Forsyth Piecers and Quilters Guild of Winston-Salem

 Our Welborn Gallery warmly greets every visitor to the Yadkin Cultural Arts Center as soon as you walk in the building.
 Our Welborn Gallery is designed to expose residents and visitors to continual and varied 2-dimensional and 3-dimensional pieces of art.
 You can always find something to inspire and challenge you with every visit.

-We are accepting portfolio submissions to consider for exhibition during 2018/2019 exhibit years.
-Proposals will only be accepted via email to email@example.com.
+For questions about submitting artwork to exhibit in our gallery please email firstname.lastname@example.org.
 Visit our Welborn Gallery today for a transformative and insightful experience every time.